hgc-tpg/HGCTPGIntegration/README.md

 In addition, specific versions of the code are tagged on the release branches.

 ### Development branches
-The development branch is the entry points of all new developments.
+The development branch is the entry point of all new developments.
 Pull Requests (PR) are made on this branch, and this is where the review and integration process start.

 Development branches are based on CMSSW pre-releases and meant to be used primarily by developers.
 New development branches are created when new CMSSW pre-releases are available.
 At a given point in time there is only one development branch being used (the one corresponding to the most recent CMSSW pre-release), which means that on-going developments need to be ported to newly created development branches (see the following [Section](#moving-to-more-recent-development-and-release-branches) for information on this porting). **The development branch being used at a given moment is defined as the `default` branch in Github**.